 In my tour of the Mississippi ReBuilding Center last week, I promised to share a project made with materials I found there.
-So here is the wall display grid that I made with my spoils:
+So here is the metal wall grid that I made with my spoils:

 Also featured: My chalkboard clock and eye magnets.